An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 Implement Your Email Marketing Strategy

-Email marketing is an easy & cost-effective way to build customer relationships.
+Email marketing is an easy and cost-effective way to build customer relationships.

 Even if your campaigns have limited people engagement, it is still worth it.
 The affordability of email marketing campaigns maintains them at the top of the to-do list.